-General licences in Scotland are currently issued by NatureScot (formerly Scottish Natural Heritage).
-You don’t need to apply to use a general licence, but you are required by law to abide by their terms and conditions.
+General licences in England are currently issued by Natural England.
+You do not need to apply to use a general licence, but you are required by law to abide by their terms and conditions.

 Where there is a need to manage or control wildlife and such activity is not covered by a relevant general licence then an individual or specific licence may be applied for.
-Click here for more information.
+Find out more information.

 For further information on England general licences, please call: 01244 573 000.